Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 I see the post about the elderberries and rose hips, how about the cinnamon chips and whole cloves?

-Hi Nancy, you can purchase all of those ingredients at Mountain Rose Herbs.
-This is where I buy mine, if I run out and can’t order them quick enough, I buy them from my local natural foods co-op grocery store and they sell bulk herbs from Frontier.
-There is a link for Mountain Rose Herbs above in the post under Notes at the end of the recipe.
-They have really great products.
+Hi Nancy, you can purchase all of those ingredients online.
+That is where I buy mine, if I run out and can't order them quick enough, I buy them from my local natural foods co-op grocery store and they sell bulk herbs from Frontier.
 Regarding the cinnamon chips, you can use a cinnamon stick too, I just buy the chips in bulk because they are more cost effective for me.
 Hope that helped 🙂

 THANK YOU! i’ve been buying this it’s kind of expensive and doesn’t have the extras as added benefits. i’ve been looking for a recipe and this one looks great!